Mahnwe/TheBallThatWasUwU/README.md

 -- Learning Godot project --

-Classic platformer/runner 2D in GDScript, every design asset is handmade, musics are made by Da French Panda
+Classic platformer/runner 2D in GDScript
+Every design asset is handmade, thanks Yossaan for helping with animations Musics are made by Da French Panda

 5 levels(In progress) with time ranks